Pennsylvania’s legal and regulated daily fantasy sports market is growing already, just a few weeks after it launched.

 PGCB Executive Director Kevin O’Toole says the new taxes on fantasy sports entry fees are already creating new revenue for the state.
 Plus, O’Toole says the government oversight provided gives players the opportunity to participate in a fair playing environment.
 One with licensed operators meeting standards set out in the law and regulated by the board.

-Several other new online gambling initiatives were also approved back in October 2017, including:
+Several other new online gambling initiatives in PA were also approved back in October 2017, including:

 - Table games

 The Pennsylvania Lottery previously announced plans to launch online lottery sales in May 2018.

 The regulatory and licensing process still ongoing for online slots, online table games, and online poker.
 The state’s first online casinos and online poker sites are expected to launch sometime in the fourth quarter of 2018 or early 2019.